-The detailed report on development trends in Whangarei district is available on the Whangarei District Council's website at the following link:
+The detailed report on development trends in Whangarei district is available on the Whangarei District Council's website:

 Land use consents can give an indication of the main types of pressures on soil conservation and quality.
 Land disturbance consents in Northland are mainly sought for excavation, extraction or vegetation clearance work and the placement of structures.
 Land use consents for these latter types of activities are required when there is the potential to cause: